GNS-Science/nshm-oq-erfmod/oq-haz-example/README.md

 # oq-haz-example
-An example workout for hazard calculation using OpenQuake.
+An example workout for hazard calculation using OpenQuake to generate a hazard map.
 This example is based on Grand Inversion ERF model for Hikurangi-interface.

 ## Setup conda environment